vknabel/puffery/README.md

 Do you want to stay up to date with Puffery-dev-builds?
 [There is a channel for that!](puffery://puffery.app/channels/subscribe/70D2A779-2829-4DD0-93BC-C695E5E1EBE7)

+Do you need inspiration or help?
+Head over to [our GitHub discussions](https://github.com/vknabel/puffery/discussions)!

 ## Server-Configuration

 | env                           | Description                                           | Default                                                                  |